 Getting to and around Chile

-International flights into and out of Chile arrive into Santiago, Chile’s modern airport.
+International flights into and out of Chile arrive in Santiago, Chile’s modern airport.
 There are numerous flights to and from closer locations such as Lima and Buenos Aires daily.
 Despite Chile’s long skinny formation it is easy to get around the country when it comes to heading north and south.
 There are loads of good deals on local airlines to get you around efficiently.
 There are also loads of decent buses but of course, you need the time.
 Car hire can also be a good option, especially for Patagonia.

 Don’t forget to get take out travel insurance before you go – here are some great deals on travel insurance.